The Vermont Statutes Online

 For the purpose of promoting the public health, safety, welfare, and convenience, a town, city, or incorporated village shall have the following powers:

-(1) To set off portions of public highways of the municipality for sidewalks and bicycle paths and to regulate their use.
+(1) To set off portions of public highways of the municipality for sidewalks and bicycle paths and to regulate their installation and use.